AQUIN0S/FixedBitmaps/README.md

 [![crates.io](https://img.shields.io/crates/v/fixed_bitmaps.svg)](https://crates.io/crates/fixed_bitmaps)
 [![crates.io](https://img.shields.io/crates/l/fixed_bitmaps.svg)](https://opensource.org/licenses/MIT)

-A small crate implementing bitmap functionality around primitive Rust unsigned integers.
+Implement bitmap functionality around primitive Rust unsigned integers.
 I ended up making this after wanting a simple data structure to use for bit flags.
 Other options definitely exist such as `bitmap` and `bitmaps`, but they looked intimidating, and besides, I just wanted to make a crate I was willing to publish!

 These bitmaps are simply for when you want a data structure to hold boolean flags, which can be AND-ed, OR-ed and XOR-ed together, in as compressed a format as possible, while still holding enough functionality to easily view the bitmap for display, or get a particular bit.